Nvreformat/ese-pedidos/README.md

 Then just go to any app folder (either client or restaurant) and run this command to build and test:
 >ionic serve --lab

-NOTE: The first build may take a few minutes, if you get a prompt to install
+NOTE: The first build may take a few minutes as ionic downloads dependencies, so be patient.

 ### Server
 Install python dependencies:
 >pip3 install flask flask_restful flask_socketio flask_cors flask_jsonpify mysqlclient sqlalchemy passlib

-Next, enter your DB info in server/config.ini:\
+Next, enter your DB info in config.ini:\
 >[Database]\
 Host = host\
 database = dbname\